bjmt/yamtk/README.md

 ## Extra scripts

 A few extra utilities are included in the `scripts/` folder.
-These take the yamscan results via `stdin` and output their results to `stdout`.
+Most take `yamtk scan` output via `stdin` and write results to `stdout`; `std_kmers.sh` is the exception (it consumes `yamtk shuf -p` output).
+The format converters and sort scripts work with both regular and `-x`-restricted scan output.

 ### Utilities requiring the `sort` program

 - `add_qvals.sh`: Calculate Benjamini-Hochberg adjusted P-values (or Q-values) and add them as a tenth column.
 (Note: Do *not* deduplicate/remove overlapping hits before calculating Q-values.)
-Currently not compatible with yamscan run using the `-x` flag.
+Currently not compatible with `yamtk scan` run using the `-x` flag.
 (Generally I find it doesn't make much sense to calculate Q-values when scanning for motifs.)
 Be warned that this can be quite slow for big inputs, since it has to sort everything twice.
 - `dedup_hits.sh`: Remove lower-scoring overlapping hits (of the same motif).
-  Currently not compatible with yamscan run using the `-x` flag.
-This should only be used for very small inputs (eg <100,000 rows) unless you are willing to wait a while. *Note: As of yamscan v1.4 this scripts has been deprecated in favour of the yamdedup program.*
+  Currently not compatible with `yamtk scan` run using the `-x` flag.
+This should only be used for very small inputs (eg <100,000 rows) unless you are willing to wait a while. *Note: As of yamscan v1.4 this script has been deprecated in favour of the yamdedup program.*
 - `sort_coord.sh`: Sort the results by coordinate.
 - `sort_motif.sh`: Sort the results by motif name.
 - `sort_pval.sh`: Sort the results by P-value.